knowledge-computing/mapkurator-doc/docs/modules/spot.md

 Code:

+The Spotter V2 is built upon the Deformable DETR

 Spotter V2 (Knowledge Computing Github) (one paragraph to describe the difference from TESTR)

 mapKurator pipeline with TESTR and Spotter V2* (Knowledge Computing Github)